Best Cold Brew Coffee MakerCLICK HERE to subscribe to our weekly emails on finding and brewing amazing coffee!

 |DCB-10 Automatic Cold Brew Coffee Maker||Check on Amazon →|

-While cold coffee can be served over ice, it is not the same as iced coffee, which involves pouring hot coffee over ice.
-A few other notable features of cold brew, aside from its distinct taste are:
+In addition, while cold coffee can be served over ice, it is not the same as iced coffee, which involves pouring hot coffee over ice.
+And let’s be honest, hot brewed coffee that’s been chilled to be poured over ice goes stale/sour faster and easier due to the change in temperature.

 Filtron Cold Coffee Concentrate Brewer